 The island caters to many cruise ships, and this is a popular method of visiting St Kitts.
 Neighboring Nevis is just a short boat ride away.
-Other Caribbean islands can be reached by infrequent cargo ship or charter ships too.
+Other Caribbean islands can be reached by infrequent cargo ships or charter ships too.

-Being a small place to visit, traveling around St Kitts is relatively easy, with local micro buses connecting most major towns with the capital Basseterre.
+Being a small place to visit, traveling around St Kitts is relatively easy, with local microbuses connecting most major towns with the capital Basseterre.
 Taxis can be found across the island too, while many tour operators can arrange sightseeing trips that take in the most popular sights.